Esteph27/Bridal-Union/README.md

 **Model Planning:**

 I had pre planned my models by building Entity Relationship Diagrams, however I underestimated how much time pre planning is involved when designing database structures.
-As a result, I took a lot of development time trying to understand the relationship and functionality of the Models.
-In future, I would dedicate much more time in pre planning my models and database to avoid eating into development time.
+Also, with my limited understanding of Django at the start of this project, when it came to building my models there was a lot of stop, start, deleting and updating fields which caused various delays in development and most likely contributed to the migration errors mentioned above.
+In future, I would dedicate much more time in pre planning my database’s structures and relationships so that their functionalities are clearly defined from the start for better organisation and development.

 **Views:**

-One of the biggest challenges I faced was trying to understand the logic behind Django class based views, as a result pages like my Customer Account and Booking page are not connected to the backend or my models yet.
-I took a lot of time out of developing watching YouTube videos and reading various online resources in attempt to learn the logic, however I found the classed based views still abstract.
-Therefore I wish I started with function based views from the very beginning so that I could have a better understanding of the logic behind class based views.
+One of the biggest challenges I faced was trying to understand the logic behind Django class based views, as a result pages like my Customer Account and Booking page are not connected to the backend.
+I took a lot of time out of developing watching YouTube videos and reading various online resources to learn and better understand the logic and and inheritance of class based views, however I found classed based views quite abstract and hard to fully comprehend.
+In future I would start off with function based views so that I could have a better understanding of the logic needed which would then allow me to fully grasp the functionalities of class based views.

 ---